 Community Health Center seeks a full-time Medical Assistant to provide direct services to patients in our Primary Care Center.
 The Medical Assistant will act as a liaison among patients, clinicians and staff by phone or in person.
 Responsibilities include patient preparation, vitals, phlebotomy, specimen processing, testing, scheduling and other tasks.
 Responsible for ensuring smooth and timely flow of accurate information in order to provide the highest quality patient care.
 Requires excellent interpersonal, telephone and communication skills with the ability to follow logical and timely approaches to solving problems and making decisions regarding managed care.

-Qualifications: Medical Assistant certification from an accredited school and a minimum of 2 years of experience in a medical setting.
+Qualifications: Medical Assistant certification from an accredited school and a minimum of 1 year of experience in a medical setting.
 Experience with electronic health records required.
 CPR certified.
 Must be committed to providing high quality care to underserved populations.
 Second language a plus.
-Some evening and weekend hours required.
 Salary commensurate with experience.
 Competitive benefit package.
+EOE.

 Please submit resume to: firstname.lastname@example.org